AODQ/ztoadz/README.md

 to test: `zig test tests/package.zig -lc -lOpenCL --main-pkg-path .`

+there are currently 4 or so projects here

+- compute rendering backend 'mtr'
+- 'toy' application
+- model loading library/format
+- model converter

 This exists as both a rendering backend 'MTR' (Monte Toad Renderer), as well as a front-end renderering application.
 The rendering backend is meant to be